 The Census Bureau makes a planning database available, which compiles a range of housing, demographic, socionomic and census operational data at the block group and tract level, including a new low response score (LRS).

-This brand new demographic tool for the 2020 Census helps you view communities with high or low return rates for the 2010 Census and current demographic makeup of the same neighborhoods.
+The Census Engagement Navigator for the 2020 Census helps you view communities with high or low return rates for the 2010 Census and current demographic makeup of the same neighborhoods.